Kwesoft/Pdf/README.md

 A .NET library for pdf editing & parsing.

 ## License
-NExifTool is licensed under the MIT license.
+Kwesoft.Pdf is licensed under the MIT license.
 See LICENSE.md for more information.